enthought/codetools/docs/source/tut_cxt_functions.rst

 Context Functions
 =================

-It should be clear by this point that the ability to use a general Context as the namespace when executing code permits some complex behaviours to be implemented simply.
-There are circumstances where it would be useful to replace the namespace of a function with a Context.
-The context_function module provides some tools for doing this.
+It should be clear by this point that the ability to use a general context as the namespace when executing code permits some complex behaviors to be implemented simply.
+There are circumstances where it would be useful to replace the namespace of a function with a context.
+The :mod:`context_function` module provides some tools for doing this.

 This example shows how to set up a simple listening data context that displays